 Any time you are in someone else's business, you are trying to manage their reality.
 In the best-case scenario, this leads codependence.
 In the worst, it leads to war.
 Most often, it creates an awkward, unbridgeable gap between you and your just-right customers.

 When you base your price setting, selling strategies (or lack thereof), or behavior on what you think others think of you, you are in their business.
 Even if they appear to have invited you to be there, if you hold them to be whole, capable, and competent adults, the appropriate response is to graciously decline and stay in your own business, the business of noticing how much you need to charge to do good work with the people for whom that work (at that price) is a blessing.

-Have a question for Molly?
-Ask or leave a comment below!
+Have a question for Molly or want to leave a comment?
+Click here.